Dezmondo7/Bootstrap-Portfolio/README.md

 ## Footer

-### The footer was copied and implemented from the original, all links have the hover effect flowing through other elemets of the pageas-well as the footer to keep the style consistant.
+### The footer was copied and implemented from the original, all links have the hover effect flowing through other elements of the page as-well as the footer to keep the style consistant.

 ## Media Queries